percona/percona-xtradb-cluster/doc/source/security/encrypt-traffic.rst

    ssl-cert=/etc/mysql/certs/client-cert.pem
    ssl-key=/etc/mysql/certs/client-key.pem

-After restart the node will use these files to encrypt communication with clients.
+After it is restarted, the node uses these files to encrypt communication with clients.
 MySQL clients require only the second part of the configuration to communicate with cluster nodes.

-|MySQL| generates default key and certificate
+|MySQL| generates the default key and certificate
-files and places them in data directory.
+files and places them in the data directory.
 You can either use them or generate new certificates.
 For generation of new certificate please refer to :ref:`generate-keys-certs` section.